 Normal Qualifications and Experience:

-Ph.D. degree or equivalent, with 5 years of related experience

-M.S. degree or equivalent, with 5 years of related experience

-B.A./B.S. degree with 5 years of related experience
+Minimum B.A./B.S. degree with 5 years of related experience

 Technical Experience: Technical experience in waste site investigations, cleanup activities or other discipline directly related to the requirements of this contract.
 Minimum of 4 years experience managing environmental projects and personnel.